our history

 Learning the ropes

-Despite a fresh college degree in hand, Kory took the advice of a seasoned superintendent to "see a job through, from putting up the barricades to taking them down," and headed out to the field where he spent the next 7-8 years mastering every side of the business.
-His love of field work and deep knowledge of what it takes to get a job done well inform everything he does today as president.
-Since taking over the company in 1996, Kory has led the company through two cycles of recession and recovery.
-Despite now being in the role of president, to this day in the field is where he'd love to be, getting jobs done well.
+Despite earning a civil engineer degree at Texas A&M in 1996, Kory Keller took the advice of a seasoned superintendent to 'see a job through, from putting up the barricades to taking them down.'
+He spent the next 7-8 years in the field, mastering every aspect of the business.
+His passion for fieldwork and deep understanding of what it takes to get a job done right continue to guide his leadership as president.
+Since that time, Kory has successfully navigated Allen Keller Co. through two cycles of recession and recovery.
+Even in his role as president, the field remains where he feels most at home—ensuring jobs are completed to the highest standard.

 EMBRACING HISTORY AND PROGRESS